Sales, delivery, and payment conditions

-- Unless a fixed price has been agreed with the customer, Gira reserves the right to make appropriate adjustments to the prices as a result of changes in the cost of salaries, materials and sales for deliveries that are made three months or more after the contract is concluded.
+- Unless a fixed price agreement has been reached with the Customer, Gira reserves the right to make appropriate adjustments to the prices as a result of changes in the cost of salaries, materials and sales for deliveries that are made three months or more after the contract is concluded.

 - A flat-rate processing fee of EUR 15 shall be charged for orders of less than EUR 100.
-For deliveries to third parties (where the shipping address differs from the order address), Gira charges a flat-rate shipping charge of at least EUR 7.50 per shipment.
-Higher shipping charges will be agreed individually with the customer.
+For third-party deliveries (where the shipping address differs from the order address), Gira charges a flat-rate shipping charge of at least EUR 7.50 per shipment.
+Higher shipping charges will be agreed individually with the Customer.

-- The customer is obliged to comply with Gira's request to pay within 30 days of receiving the goods.
-At the end of this period the customer is considered to be in default, without a further reminder being necessary.
-While the customer is in default, it must pay interest of 9% above the base rate on the amount owed.
-Gira reserves the right to provide proof that greater damage has been caused by the customer’s default and to assert a claim for the same.
+- The Customer is obliged to comply with Gira's request to pay within 30 days of receiving the goods.
+At the end of this period the Customer is considered to be in default, without a further reminder being necessary.
+While the Customer is in default, it must pay interest of 9% above the base rate on the amount it owes.
+Gira reserves the right to provide proof that greater damage has been caused by the Customer’s default and to assert a claim for the same.

-- If Gira has taken responsibility for setting up and assembling the goods, unless otherwise agreed, the customer will pay all the necessary incidental costs such as travel costs, costs of transporting the employee's tools and luggage and the accommodation allowance, in addition to the agreed payment for the work.
+- If Gira has taken responsibility for setting up or assembling the goods, unless otherwise agreed, the Customer will pay all the necessary incidental costs such as travel costs, costs of transporting the employee's tools and personal luggage and the accommodation allowance, in addition to the agreed payment for the work.

 7. Offsetting payments and rights of retention

-- The customer is entitled to offset payments to Gira only if its counterclaims are res judicata or are undisputed.
-The customer is only entitled to exercise its right of retention with regard to Gira if its counterclaim is based on the same contractual relationship.
+- The Customer is entitled to offset payments to Gira only if its counterclaims are res judicata or are undisputed.
+The Customer is entitled to exercise a right of retention with regard to Gira only if its counterclaim is based on the same contractual relationship.

 8. Material defects

-- All the parts or services which prove to have a defect within the period of limitations – regardless of the operating period – must at Gira's discretion be rectified or replaced with new parts or services, provided that the cause of the defect already existed at the time when the risk was transferred.
+- All the parts or services which prove to have a defect within the period of limitations – regardless of the operating period – must at Gira's discretion be repaired, replaced or provided again free of charge, provided that the cause of the defect already existed at the time when the risk was transferred.

 - The period of limitations for claims for material defects is 24 months.
 This does not apply if the law specifies longer periods under the terms of Section 438 para.
-1 no. 2 (buildings and items for buildings), Section 479 para.
+1 point 2 (buildings and items for buildings), Section 479 para.
 1 (recourse claims) and Section 634a para.
-1 no. 2 (construction defects) of the German Civil Code.
-It also does not apply in the case of loss of life, injury or harm to health or of an intentional or grossly negligent breach of duty on the part of Gira or of malicious silence with regard to a defect.
-The foregoing shall be without prejudice to the legal regulations on suspension of the statute of limitations, suspension and recommencement of the time periods.
+1 point 2 (construction defects) of the German Civil Code.
+It also does not apply in the case of loss of life, injury or harm to health or of an intentional or grossly negligent breach of duty on the part of Gira or of fraudulent concealment of a defect.
+The foregoing shall be without prejudice to the legal regulations on the suspension of expiry, stay and recommencement of the limitation periods.

-- The customer must inspect goods and services immediately after receiving them.
+- The Customer must inspect goods and services immediately after receiving them.
 Section 377 of the German Commercial Code applies.
-The customer must inform Gira of defects in writing, by email or by fax within a period of two weeks.
+The Customer must inform Gira of defects in writing, by email or by fax within a period of two weeks.
 The decisive factor is the date on which Gira receives the complaint.
-In the case of obvious defects, this period begins when the goods are delivered to the customer.
+In the case of obvious defects, this period begins when the goods are delivered to the Customer.
 In the case of hidden defects, it begins when the defects are identified by the customer.
-If Gira is not notified of the defect in good time, the customer may not make any claims under warranty.
-The customer is solely responsible for providing proof to justify any claims, in particular proof of the defect itself, the time when it was identified and submitting the complaint within the specified period.
+If Gira is not notified of the defect in good time, the Customer may not make any claims under warranty.
+The Customer bears the full burden of proof in respect of all claims, in particular with regard to the defect itself, the date on which it was identified, and the timeliness of the complaint.

-- In the case of complaints which are submitted within the specified period and which are in the correct form, the customer is entitled to withhold payments that are proportionate to the defects that have been identified.
-The customer can withhold payments only if a complaint has been made, whose justification is beyond doubt.
-If the complaint was made wrongly, Gira is entitled to require the customer to pay any expenses which it incurred.
+- In the case of complaints which are submitted within the specified period and which are in the correct form, the Customer is entitled to withhold payments that are proportionate to the defects that have been identified.
+The Customer can withhold payments only if a complaint has been made, whose justification is beyond doubt.
+If the complaint was made wrongly, Gira is entitled to require that Customer reimburse it for any expenses incurred.

 - First of all, Gira must be given a reasonable opportunity to rectify the problem within a reasonable period.
 Any parts that have been replaced must be sent back to Gira on request free of charge.

-- If the attempt to rectify the problem fails (under the terms of Section 440 of the German Civil Code), the customer can withdraw from the contract or reduce the payment amount, notwithstanding any claims for damages under the terms of Section 12.
+- If the attempt to rectify the problem fails (under the terms of Section 440 of the German Civil Code), the Customer can withdraw from the contract or reduce the payment amount, notwithstanding any claims for damages under the terms of Point 12.

 - Claims for defects cannot be made if there is only a minor deviation from the agreed quality, a minor impairment in usability, natural wear or damages that occurred following transfer of risk due to incorrect or negligent handling, excessive loading, unsuitable operating resources, defective construction work, an unsuitable building site or particular external influences that are not provided for in the contract, or non-reproducible software errors.
-If the customer or a third party makes improper changes or carries out improper repairs, the customer is not entitled to make a claim for defects for these problems or the resulting consequences.
-Gira's warranty terms require the product to be fitted correctly and to be started up and used in accordance with the operating instructions.
+If the Customer or a third party makes improper changes or carries out improper repairs, the Customer is not entitled to make a claim for defects for these problems or the resulting consequences.
+Gira's warranty terms require the product to be mounted and installed correctly and to be started up and used precisely in accordance with the operating instructions.

-- The customer can only make recourse claims against Gira under the terms of Section 478 of the German Civil Code (recourse of the entrepreneur) if the customer has not reached any agreements with its own customer that go beyond the statutory claims for defects.
-With regard to the scope of the customer's recourse claim against Gira under the terms of Section 478 para 2 of the German Civil Code, no. 8 paras 7 and 8 additionally apply mutatis mutandis.
+- The Customer can only make recourse claims against Gira under the terms of Section 478 of the German Civil Code (recourse of the entrepreneur) if the Customer has not reached any agreements with its own client that go beyond the statutory claims for defects.
+With regard to the scope of the customer's recourse claim against Gira under the terms of Section 478 para.
+2 of the German Civil Code, Point 8 paras 7 and 8 additionally apply mutatis mutandis.

-- In the case of claims for damages, Section 12 (other claims for damages) of these Terms and Conditions of Sale, Delivery and Payment also apply.
-The customer cannot make further claims or claims other than those described in this Section 8 against Gira and its agents because of a defect.
+- In the case of claims for damages, Point 12 (other claims for damages) of these Terms and Conditions of Sale, Delivery and Payment also apply.
+The Customer cannot make further claims or claims other than those described in this Point 8 against Gira and its agents because of a defect.